 County commissions are required to prepare and submit an annual audit and report pursuant to Section 130150 of the California Children and Families Act and in accordance with Senate Bill 35 (Chapter 243, Statutes of 2005).
-Information about audit requirements and submission procedures are available from the California State Controller's Office (SCO) online.
+Information about audit requirements and submission procedures is available from the California State Controller's Office (SCO) online.
 Please refer to the SCO webpage Guides, Manuals & References for First 5 California Program:

-https://sco.ca.gov/aud_counties_audit_guides_first5.html.
+https://sco.ca.gov/aud counties audit guides first5.html.

-Results of county commission annual audits should be used to complete the Annual Report and a copy of the annual audit should be provided to both SCO and First 5 California (see Statutory Documents section).
+Results of county commission annual audits should be used to complete the Annual Report, and a copy of the annual audit should be provided to both SCO and First 5 California (see Statutory Documents section).